The Bankrate promise

 Preparing your home for a hurricane

-There are multiple steps involved in preparing your home for hurricane season.
+There are multiple steps involved in hurricane home preparation.
 Knowing what to do in advance could help to lessen your risk of damage during a hurricane.
 Make a plan to prepare yourself, your loved ones and your home for hurricane season by reviewing the following steps.

 Review your insurance policy

 Take the time to understand what your homeowners insurance policy covers and what it does not before you need to file a claim.
 Many policies include exclusions, and often you need to purchase endorsements or separate policies to obtain some coverages.
+Oftentimes, you will also have a separate hurricane deductible that is different from the deductible you carry for a standard claim.
 Calling your agent or insurance company to review your policy prior to hurricane season is a good practice.
 If you find that you need additional coverage, you have the time to request quotes to obtain the coverage you need.

 Secure and seal your roof